cdiener/proliferation/README.md

 This will present you with an R studio interface where all additional dependencies and intermediate data are available.

-For a start select the folder "proliferation" in the file panel on the lower right and click on "protocol.rmd".
+For a start click the "..." symbol in the file panel on the lower right and enter "/data/proliferation".
+Now click on "protocol.rmd" to see or run the protocol (by clicking "knit HTML") or use any of the *.R files in the same directory.